 The cheerful, inventive composer who shaped the symphony and string quartet, mentoring both Mozart and Beethoven.

-Joseph Haydn's story is one of remarkable perseverance and good-humored innovation.
-Born in a rural Austrian village, his talent earned him a place as a choirboy in Vienna, but he was cast out at 17 and spent years scraping by as a freelance musician and teacher.
-His big break came at 29, when he was hired by the wealthy Esterházy family.
-For nearly three decades, isolated at their remote estate, he had his own orchestra to experiment with, calling himself 'forced to become original.'
-It was here that he essentially invented the classical symphony and string quartet, establishing the four-movement structure and conversational style that would define the genres.
-Far from a stuffy court composer, Haydn was known for his wit and surprising musical jokes.
+Joseph Haydn (1732–1809) invented the classical symphony and string quartet while isolated at a remote Hungarian estate.
+Born in a rural Austrian village, his talent won him a place as a choirboy in Vienna, but he was cast out at 17 and spent years scraping by as a freelance musician and teacher.
+At age 29, the wealthy Esterházy family hired him.
+For nearly three decades, with his own orchestra to experiment with, he called himself 'forced to become original.'
+He established the four-movement structure and conversational style that defined both genres.
+Far from a stuffy court composer, Haydn packed his music with wit and surprising jokes.
 In his later years, freed from service, he achieved international fame with triumphant visits to London, composing some of his greatest works.
-Esteemed by his peers, he became a father figure to Mozart and a teacher to the young Beethoven, providing the foundational language upon which they built their revolutions.
+Respected by his peers, he became a father figure to Mozart and a teacher to the young Beethoven, providing the foundational language upon which they built their revolutions.

 The biggest hits of 1732